webface/Hanen/wp-content/plugins/lingotek-translation/readme.txt

 = 1.0.7 (2015-08-18) =

-* Enhanced custom field support including compatibility with user created custom fields, the Advanced Custom Fields (ACF) plugin, and the use of language configuration files (i.e., wpml-config.xml) for default settings.
+* Enhanced custom field support including compatibility with user created custom fields, the Advanced Custom Fields (ACF) plugin, and the use of language configuration files (i.e., wpml-config.xml) for default settings
 * Fixed issue with sub-category translation

 = 1.0.6 (2015-07-30) =